Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 - Select Browse
 - On the Start monitoring your App Service instance page, enter your environment ID, your API token, and your server URL
 - Select Install OneAgent
-- You will see this message once installation is complete
+- You will see this message once installation is complete in that page
   ```
   The OneAgent is installed and up-to-date
   Enjoy monitoring from Dynatrace.